-• Policy Server Map gives a quick graphical and tabular overview of the Policy Server instances in your network.
+Policy Server Map gives a quick graphical and tabular overview of the Policy Server instances in your network.
 Click a Policy Server icon or IP address to see the status of components associated with the selected Policy Server.
-See Using the Policy Server map, page 403.
+See Using the Policy Server map.
+If your deployment only has one Policy Server this tab is not displayed.